Causal inference for social network data: Regularity conditions

 \item [{Consistency and rates for estimators of nuisance parameters:}] Assume that $\norm{\hat{m}-m}\norm{\hat{\bar{h}}-\bar{h}}=o_{P}\left(\left(C_{n}\right)^{-1/2}\right)$.
 Note that this rate is achievable if, for example, estimation of $\bar{h}$ relies on some pre-specified parametric model, or if both $\bar{h}$ and $m$ are estimated at rate $C_{n}^{-1/4}$. \item [{Rate of the second order term:}] Assume that

 Note that this condition is provided here purely for the sake of completeness, since it will satisfied based on the previously assumed rates of convergence for $\norm{\hat{m}-m}\norm{\hat{\bar{h}}-\bar{h}}$.
 This follows from the fact that the parametric TMLE update step $\hat{m}_{\hat{\epsilon}}$ of $\hat{m}$ will have a negligible effect on the rate of convergence of the initial estimator $\hat{m}$, that is, $\hat{m}_{\hat{\epsilon}}$ will converge at ``nearly'' the same rate as $\hat{m}$. \item [{Limited connectivity and limited dependence of $\mathbf{Y}$,$\mathbf{X}$ and $\mathbf{C}$:}] Let $K_{max,n}=max_{i}\{K_{i}\}$ for a fixed network with $n$ nodes.
-Assume that $K_{max,n}^{2}/n$ converges to $0$ in probability as $n\rightarrow\infty$. \item [{Bounded fourth moments:}] $E[f_{i}(\mathbf{O})^{4}]<\infty$, where $f_{i}(\mathbf{O})$ is the contribution of the $i$th observation to the estimator and is defined below. \end{description} A key condition is \textit{consistency and rates for estimators of nuisance parameters}.
-This condition will be satisfied, for example, if both nuisance models are parametric and if one of the two is correctly specified, or if both models converge to the truth at rate $C_{n}^{1/4}$.
+Assume that $K_{max,n}^{2}/n$ converges to $0$ in probability as $n\rightarrow\infty$. \end{description} A key condition is \textit{consistency and rates for estimators of nuisance parameters}.
+This condition will be satisfied, for example, if both models converge to the truth at rate $C_{n}^{1/4}$.
 It can in fact be weakened, but for a more general discussion and the corresponding technical conditions we refer to the Appendix of \citet{vanderlaan2012}.
-With the exception of the rates of convergence, the more general conditions for asymptotic normality of the TMLE presented in that paper apply to our setting as well.
+With the exception of the rates of convergence, the more general conditions for asymptotic normality of the TMLE presented in that paper apply to our setting as well. {max,n}